Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Bridge.md

 - Reduced Code Duplication Avoids combinatorial explosion of subclasses.
 - Easier to Extend as You can add new implementations or abstractions without affecting existing code.

----

 ## **Disadvantages**

 - Separating abstraction from implementation can introduce additional complexity.
 - You might end up writing more code to implement abstractions and concrete implementations.

----

 ## **How to Implement ?**

-???+ example "Simple Java Example"
+??? example "Simple Example"

-    Let’s look at a **real-world example** rendering shapes on different platforms.
+    Let’s look at a real-world example rendering shapes on different platforms.
 The rendering logic could vary depending on the platform (Windows, Linux, etc.), but the shape (e.g., Circle, Rectangle) stays the same.

     #### **Rendering Shapes on Different Platforms**